newtheatre/history-project/_shows/18_19/through_no_fault_of_our_own.md

 ---

-Join Jack Ellis and Ian Sheard as they stumble through a series of improv games, occasionally in the dark.
+Watch Jack and Ian as they perform various improvised scenes as suggested by audience members.

+Do not seek any sort of narrative or sense in this play, for it exists Through No Fault of Our Own (hence the name).